 Prof. Mellor has served on numerous national and international animal welfare advisory committees and has wide experience of integrating scientific, veterinary, industry, consumer, animal welfare, legal, cultural and ethical interests while developing animal welfare standards, regulations and laws.

-Although officially retired, Prof. Mellor has taken a keen interest in sport horse welfare and was invited to assist New Zealand Thoroughbred Racing (NZTR) in developing a new welfare strategy based on the Five Domains Model of Welfare Assessment, a model he developed and is used in many areas, from farming to zoos.
+Although officially retired, Prof. Mellor has taken a keen interest in sport horse welfare and was invited to assist New Zealand Thoroughbred Racing (NZTR) in developing a new welfare strategy based on the Five Domains Model of Welfare Assessment, a model he developed in collaboration with other scientists, and is used in many areas, from farming to zoos.

 I will be reporting on NZTRs welfare strategy when it is released but, in the meantime, I was interested in learning from Prof. Mellor his view on how welfare impacts the sustainability of horse sports, how we can foster healthy welfare discussions within the horse sector, and where the Five Domains Model of Welfare Assessment fits in.